2025–26 Formula E World Championship: Team changes

-After three years of competing in the series, the McLaren Formula E Team confirmed it would not return to the championship for the 2025–26 season to focus on its LMDh project in the World Endurance Championship.
+After three years of competing in the series, McLaren announced in April 2025 that the McLaren Formula E Team would not return to the championship for the 2025–26 season to focus on its LMDh project in the World Endurance Championship.
 The team did not find a buyer and shut down, leaving Nissan without a customer team for the first time since the 2021–22 season.

 Citroën announced they would be joining Formula E in the 2025–26 season, as Stellantis replaced Maserati MSG Racing, which had competed in the series for 3 years, with the Citroën brand.
-This marks the marque's debut in top-level single-seater racing.
+This marked the marque's debut in top-level single-seater racing.

 TAG Heuer ended their partnership with Porsche after being their title sponsor for six seasons.

 Driver changes

-Envision Racing and Robin Frijns parted ways at the end of the 2024–25 season, following six seasons together across two spells.
+Envision Racing and Robin Frijns parted ways at the end of the 2024–25 season following six seasons together across two spells, with Frijns focusing on his FIA WEC Hypercar program with BMW M Team WRT.
 To replace Frijns, the team signed Jaguar's reserve driver Joel Eriksson, who entered ten Formula E races in 2021 and 2024, for his full-season debut.

-Taylor Barnard, who finished fourth in his debut season with McLaren, moved to DS Penske, replacing Jean-Éric Vergne, who ended his affiliation with the DS Automobiles brand after eight seasons.
+Departing team McLaren saw Sam Bird not returning to race in the series after having taken part in every season since the championship's inauguration, instead taking up a reserve driver role at Nissan.
+Taylor Barnard moved to DS Penske, replacing Jean-Éric Vergne, who ended his affiliation with the DS Automobiles brand after eight seasons.
 Vergne moved over to newly entered Stellantis sister brand Citroën, where he was joined by season eleven runner-up Nick Cassidy, who departed Jaguar TCS Racing after two seasons with the team.
-Former champion Stoffel Vandoorne left Maserati MSG to become Jaguar's reserve driver.
-This left Jake Hughes without a seat.
+This saw former champion Stoffel Vandoorne leave Maserati MSG Racing to become Jaguar's reserve driver on a multi-year deal with the outfit, whilst Jake Hughes became Mahindra's reserve driver and competed full-time in the European Le Mans Series LMP2 Class with Algarve Pro Racing.

-António Félix da Costa departed the Porsche Formula E Team after three seasons as he moves to Jaguar TCS Racing to replace Citroën-bound Cassidy.
-The team signed Nico Müller, who departed Andretti after a single season with the American team, where he finished 15th in the standings.
+António Félix da Costa departed the Porsche Formula E Team after three seasons as he moved to Jaguar TCS Racing to replace Citroën-bound Cassidy.
+The team signed Nico Müller, who departed Andretti after a single season with the American team where he finished 15th in the standings.
 To replace Müller, Andretti signed 2022 Formula 2 Champion Felipe Drugovich for his full-season debut after he made a one-round appearance in the 2024–25 season with Mahindra Racing.

-David Beckmann left Cupra Kiro after a season with the team.
-He was replaced by former Red Bull junior driver Pepe Martí, who graduates from Formula 2, where he drove for Campos Racing.
+David Beckmann left Cupra Kiro after a season with the team and returned to reserve driver duties at Porsche.
+He was replaced by former Red Bull junior driver Pepe Martí, who graduated from Formula 2, where he drove for Campos Racing.

-Departing team McLaren saw Taylor Barnard move to DS Penske, while Sam Bird will not race in the series after having taken part in every season since the championship's inauguration, instead taking up a reserve driver role at Nissan.

 Calendar

 The official calendar was released on 16 October 2025.
-The following ePrix are contracted to form the 2025–26 Formula E World Championship, which will be the longest season in championship history, consisting of a record 17 races.
+It was the longest season in championship history, consisting of a record 17 races.